Degree Entrance Scholarship Available

 7899 McLaughlin Road, Brampton

-If you’re a graduate of a three-year Mechanical Engineering or Electromechanical Engineering Technology advanced diploma program, you could be eligible for our Honours Bachelor of Engineering (Mechanical Engineering) degree completion program!
+If you've graduated from a three-year Mechanical Engineering or Electromechanical Engineering Technology advanced diploma program, you may be eligible to complete Sheridan's Honours Bachelor of Engineering (Mechanical Engineering) degree through Degree Completion.

-Degree completion allows you to apply previously-earned credits towards Sheridan’s Mechanical Engineering degree, providing you with a quicker path towards completing your degree and advancing your career.
+Degree Completion allows you to apply previously earned credits towards your Sheridan degree, allowing you to complete your degree and advance your career sooner.

-As a degree completion student, you must first complete a bridging semester from May to August.
-Once you have successfully completed all required bridging semester courses, you will progress into Year 3 (Semester 5) studies of the Honours Bachelor of Engineering (Mechanical Engineering) degree program in September.
+As a Degree Completion student, you must first complete a bridging semester from May to August.
+Once you've successfully completed all required bridging semester courses, you'll progress into Year 3 (Semester 5) of the Honours Bachelor of Engineering (Mechanical Engineering) degree program in September.

 The bridging semester contains courses from the first and second year of Sheridan’s Honours Bachelor of Engineering (Mechanical Engineering) degree program and are required to increase your prior diploma level of study.
 These courses vary by previous program of study and may also differ for students who graduated from a non-Sheridan program.